 Professionals: The vital elites

 The publication on 4 September 2024 of the final report into the catastrophic 2017 Grenfell Tower fire highlighted a wider range of issues than any single disaster report before it.
-It compounded twenty years’ worth of corporate and institutional malfeasance which have brought the “crisis in trust” to the fore.
-From Enron (2001) to the decades of the Post Office scandal (which arguably added judicial failure to the mix), these debacles gave impetus to the pervasive modern sense that no modern public body could be relied on to be decent or frank.
+It seemed to top-out twenty years’ worth of corporate and institutional malfeasance which have brought the “crisis in trust” to the fore.
+From Enron (2001) to the decades of the Post Office scandal (which arguably added judicial failure to the mix), these debacles gave impetus to the pervasive modern sense that modern public bodies can’t be relied on to be decent or frank.

 Introduction